 Flagstaff

 A short 2 hour drive north on I-17 from Phoenix and you’re greeted to some of the most beautiful country.
 Snuggled in among the towering ponderosa pines, Flagstaff offers beauty and charm.
 Located along the famous Route 66, downtown Flagstaff is lined with quaint cafes, boutique shops and historic hotels.
-Whether you are the outdoorsy type, or simply want to take in smell of pine trees and experience mother nature at its best, Flagstaff is a must stop on your Arizona tour.
+Whether you are the outdoorsy type, or simply want to take in smell of pine trees and experience mother nature at its best, Flagstaff is a must stop on your Arizona tour. flagstaffarizona.org

 Williams is one of the most picturesque and visitor-friendly communities along historic Route 66.
 Williams offers clear, cool air and visitors have a wonderful variety of activities and events to choose from: shopping, golf, hunting, hiking, camping, fishing, or simply cruising along Route 66.
 Located within this same historic area is the historic Grand Canyon Railway and Williams Depot and home to Grand Canyon Deer Farm and Bearizona.
-To learn more about Williams–the Best of Route 66–please call 800-863-0546 or visit www.experiencewilliams.com.
+To learn more about Williams–the Best of Route 66–please call 800-863-0546 or visit experiencewilliams.com.

 Arizona’s West Coast